Knowing how to plan a trip really does take practice!

 - UK travellers - I recommend Compare The Market as the best starting point for cheap UK travel insurance.

-- US travellers and elsewhere - World Nomads offers competitive backpacking insurance (at least compared to US prices) and is popular with lots of backpackers we meet.
+- US travellers and elsewhere - SafetyWing offers competitive backpacking insurance (at least compared to US prices) and is popular with lots of backpackers we meet.

 There are a number of smart items that you can buy before travelling, which will help keep you and your possessions safe.